UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >Question 6: Full PGO + LTO on Wine?
 >
->Answer 6: You won't get LTO.
+>Answer 6: ~~You won't get LTO.
 But as for PGO i'm working on it..
-(When i do get it working only expect one build per month..)
+(When i do get it working only expect one build per month..)~~
+>
+> I don't have the tools to PGO all of Wine, I would need alot of storage & a huge collection of games.
+I might revisit this in the future, As i expand my collection.

 >Question 7: Why is the formatting of this page so terrible?
 >